7.5 TERMS | 2 YEARS AND 5 1/2 MONTHS, FULL-TIME

-SCU offers a unique blended curriculum where students experience 70% online interactive instruction and 30% on-ground experiential learning.
-This is a on-ground program that requires students to be on campus.
+SCU offers a unique blended program where students experience 70% online interactive instruction and 30% on-ground experiential learning.
+This is a on-ground program that only requires students to be on campus three consecutive weeks during the first four terms making it ideal for both in-state and out-of-state students.

-The curriculum includes modalities courses for adult and pediatric populations.
+The program of study includes modalities courses for adult and pediatric populations.
 These courses help train students in physical agent modalities and may be used as educational hours towards the California PAM certificate upon approval.

+This simulation technology used by occupational therapists recreates the different types of roadways that clients encounter in the real world.
 The clinical driving simulator allows students to retrain and test the critical skills needed for clients to get back behind the wheel.
-The hours of safe and virtually stress-less driving simulator practice can help clients regain their confidence.
+The hours of safe and virtually stress-free practice can help clients regain their confidence.

 Graduates will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 The curriculum embeds exam prep questions throughout core courses and after successful completion of this exam and all requirements of the didactic experiential component of the program, the student can take the NBCOT exam necessary for becoming an Occupational Therapist, Registered (OTR®).